cristisorxd/language-learning-app/README.md

 ### `exercises` Collection

 - **Collection:** `exercises`
-  - **Document:** Each document represents an exercise with the following fields:
+  - **Document:** Each document represents an exercise (it should have a number as the id (0-9999) with the following fields:
     - `correctOptionIndex` (number): The index of the correct option within the `options` array.
     - `deWords` (array of strings): An array of German words used in the exercise.
     - `enWords` (array of strings): An array of English words used in the exercise.